JTechEng/jtlog/README.md

             Include only raw ADC data in hex format in output to stdout & file.

     -c,--cook
-            Include cooked (converted) data in °C in output to stdout or file.
+            Include only cooked data in °C in output to stdout or file.

     -d<duration>,--duration=<duration>
             duration of data collection in seconds; 0 means collect for one year.